meta-flutter/meta-flutter/README.md

 ## STM32MP157x Discovery Board

-See Dunfell branch for CI job example.
+See `dunfell` branch for CI job example.

 ## General Yocto Notes

 When building on systems with GCC version > than uninative in Yocto distro add the following to conf/local.conf

-    INHERIT_remove = "uninative"
+    INHERIT:remove = "uninative"